 Japanese skincare is all about keeping our beauty routine as natural and simple as possible.
-Though geisha's elaborate makeup might have us believe otherwise, the best skincare ingredients in Japan are often found in their own backyards.
-Established to supply the geisha districts of Kyoto in 1945, Chidoriya utilizes the native fruits and plants of Japan to create beauty products that naturally nurture our bodies.
-Read on to learn about the natural ingredients that make up this amazing collection, as well as the mysterious geisha lifestyle that inspired it.
+Though a geisha's elaborate makeup might have us believe otherwise, the best skincare ingredients in Japan are the natural fruits and herbs that are often found in our own backyards.
+Established to supply the geisha districts of Kyoto in 1945, Chidoriya utilizes the native fruits and plants of Japan to create beauty products that nurture our bodies naturally.
+Read on to learn about the natural materials that inspired this collection, as well as the geisha skincare regimen that inspired it.

 GEISHA BEAUTY AND IDENTITY

 As artists and cultural entertainers, Japanese geisha were revered for their immaculate skin and refined beauty.
-Geisha beauty is elaborate and perfectionist--a geisha could take up to two hours alone to apply her makeup-- and with beauty rituals from the painful to the bizarre, geisha have tried it all.
-To protect skin from the harsh makeup powders and pigments used in traditional beauty styles, geisha relied on natural ingredients found in the Japanese landscape.
-Beauty secrets like using camellia oil instead of water to remove makeup and cleanse the face remained close-guarded secrets, elevating geisha into the role of mysterious, almost perfect beings.
-Their beauty regimen changed as they matured from apprentice maiko into full-geisha, or geiko, with different hairstyles and accessories signifying the stages of a girl's development.
-In this way, beauty was closely tied with both maturity and identity in the world of geisha.
+Geisha beauty was elaborate and perfectionist--between the requisite white mask base and the extravagant hairdos, a geisha could take up to two hours alone to apply her makeup.
+From the painful to the bizarre, geisha famously experimented with every beauty ritual under the sun.
+To protect skin from the harsh makeup powders and pigments, geisha relied on natural ingredients found in the Japanese terrain.
+Beauty secrets, like using camellia oil as a cleanser and make-up remover, remained close-guarded secrets.
+This aura of mystery elevated geisha into the role of enigmatic, almost perfect beings.
+Their beauty regimen changed as they matured from apprentice maiko (apprentices) into full-geisha, or geiko, with different hairstyles and accessories signifying the stages of a girl's development.
+In the world of geisha, beauty was synonymous with a woman's maturity and personal identity.

-Tsuge is a boxwood tree native to the Ibusuki area of Kagoshima Prefecture, and traditionally used to craft imperial seals, musical instruments and combs.
-To make a single comb, the wood has be to naturally dried for more than 3 years and then hand-carved individually.
+Tsuge is a boxwood tree native to the Ibusuki area of Kagoshima Prefecture.
+It was traditionally used to craft imperial seals, musical instruments and combs.
+To make a single comb, the wood has be to naturally dried for more than 3 years and then individually hand-carved.
 Boxwood is naturally oily, so combs made from it are resistant to splitting and create almost no static against hair (a major cause of split ends and hair loss).

 Boxwood also has precious cultural significance.
 In the Ibusuki region, when a girl was born, her relatives planted a boxwood tree to grow alongside her.
 When the girl got married, combs and furniture for her new household were made from the same tree.
 Every twenty years boxwood combs are sent to the Ise Shrine in Japan, where they are ritually burned in sacrifice to the sun goddess Amaterasu.

 Native to Okinawa, gettou (alpinia zerumbet) is a traditional species of ginger that has been part of Japanese culinary and medicinal culture for centuries.
-Its pink flowers resemble sea shells when in bud and are grown as ornaments, while its leaves have been used as a Japanese herbal remedy for years
+Its pink flowers resemble sea shells when in bud and are grown as ornaments.
+A natural preservative, gettou leaves are also commonly used as a Japanese herbal remedy.

-Hinoki oil is pressed from the wood of treasured Japanese cypress, which is commonly used in the construction of temples, sacred shrines and baths throughout Japan.
+Hinoki oil is pressed from the wood of hinoki, a treasured Japanese cypresses commonly used in the construction of temples, sacred shrines and baths.
 Its distinct forest scent is said to promote deep relaxation and relieve stress; it's also the most well-known of the Japanese native oils.

 Hinoki is rich in naturally antibacterial compounds like phytoncide, which is said to help soothe the mind.
 Its oil is commonly used as a calming fragrance and natural hair-growing agent.